eun1cedc/kickstarter-analysis/README.md

 ## Overview of Project

 This project serves as an analysis of Kickstarter data to uncover trends that will help the client, Louise, determine the parameters of a successful crowdfunding campaign for her play, *Fever*.
-The data spans from 2009 - 2017, features different categories of campaigns, and has international coverage of countries with different socioeconomic and geopolitical backgrounds.
+The data spans from 2009 - 2017, features different campaign categories, and has international coverage of countries with different socioeconomic and geopolitical backgrounds.
 The projected budget for *Fever* is $10,000.

 ## Analysis and Challenges
-Explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.
-If you had no challenges, describe any possible challenges or difficulties that could be encountered.
-The overview of the analysis is well described with screenshots (2 pt).
-Challenges or difficulties that were encountered, and how they were overcome, are well explained.
-If there were no difficulties, describe any possible challenges or difficulties that could be encountered

 ### Analysis of Outcomes Based on Launch Date
 ![Line graph depicting Theater Campaign Outcomes based on Month of Lauch](https://i.postimg.cc/RFDCS7bB/Theater-Outcomes-vs-Launch.png)